ttlew/conversation/intents.md

 You can refer to [supported languages](lang-support.html) for the availability of this feature.

-After you upgrade your workspace, you can [test input](#testing-your-intents) in the Try it out panel to see the changes.
+After you upgrade your workspace, you can [test input](#testing-your-intents) in the *Try it out* pane to see the changes.
 You can use "Mark as irrelevant" to indicate that the input is not related to your application.

 If you have an intent, such as #off_topic, for those inputs that are out of scope or off topic, delete the intent and test your workspace by marking the inputs are irrelevant.

-> **Important**: Inputs that are marked as irrelevant are stored in the workspace and are included as part of the training data.
+**Important**: Inputs that are marked as irrelevant are stored in the workspace and are included as part of the training data.
 Be sure that you want to make this change.

-> - The inputs cannot be accessed or changed later in the tooling.
+- The inputs cannot be accessed or changed later in the tooling.
-> - The only way to remove the "Irrelevant" tag is to use the same input in the Try it out panel, and then change the intent.
+- The only way to remove the "Irrelevant" tag is to use the same input in the *Try it out* pane, and then change the intent.